vedamsh95/Robot_controller/README.md

 5. Trajectory* move_robot_lin(Configuration* start, Configuration* end, double velocity, double acceleration, std::vector<std::vector<SixDPos*>>* loopPoints);

    -> Requires a velocity and an acceleration.
-Optionally one can pass a pointer to receive certain points, just use a nullptr
+Optionally, one can pass a pointer to receive certain points, just use a nullptr in case this functionality is not needed.

 6. Trajectory* move_robot_lin(Configuration* start, Configuration* end, double velocity, double acceleration);